CaptJackSparrow21/Projects/Just for Fun/YT Downloader/README.md

 - 🌐 English subtitle support
 - 🤖 English auto-generated subtitle support
 - 🌍 All subtitles option
-- 🚫 No Subtitles option
+- 🚫 No subtitles option
 - 🎬 Embed subtitles into downloaded videos
 - 📁 Choose a custom save location
 - 📂 Downloads are saved to the Downloads folder by default